bruab/garden/_notes/Be careful when optimizing something you can easily measure.md

+---

+title: Be careful when optimizing something you can easily measure
+feed: show
+date: 2022-11-18
+# permalink: /credits
+# format: list

+---

 It's easy to measure clicks on a website, and reasonbly simple to optimize for clicks.
 But [clicks don't make you money](https://briandavidhall.com/optimizing-for-dead-snakes/).

 It's easy to measure _revenue_, and not too hard to optimize for it.
 But that leaves out customer loyalty and satisfaction, cost of returns, operational costs, employee satisfaction.